 - The local governing body is regularly updated about child protection, bullying and safeguarding policies and practices.

 - It is the responsibility of every adult in this school to ensure that we maintain the highest level of awareness about possible unsafe practices and deal with any issues immediately and appropriately.

-Policies which support the Safeguarding Statement:
+Policies that support the Safeguarding Statement:

 - Safeguarding Policy

-- Behaviour Policy including physical intervention
+- Behaviour Policy including Physical Intervention

 - Anti-bullying Policy

 - Trips and Visits Practice & Procedures

 Bridgelea Primary School has an important part to play in pupils’ safety and well-being and in the detection and prevention of child abuse.
 When a child starts at Bridgelea Primary School we want to ensure parents/carers and staff form a positive partnership for the benefit of the child.
 Children will have many new learning experiences both in school and at home, which will help them to fulfill their potential.
 Where it appears to a member of Bridgelea staff that a child may have suffered a non-accidental injury or abuse, we are required to report the matter to the Children’s Services Department immediately.
 Bridgelea Primary School has no choice in the action.
 Consequently, in such situations, it is likely that the parents/carers will be contacted by a Social Worker and not by Bridgelea Primary School.
 Please see our policies page for all school policies.